dtreffenstaedt/cosmic_shower/README.md

 The `generate` script sets the environment to use clang and executes cmake.

-If you don't want a graphical user interface, run cmake with `-DSHOWER_BUILD_UI=ON`.
+If you don't want a graphical user interface, run cmake with `-DSHOWER_BUILD_UI=OFF`.
 Default is ON.

 If you want to measure runtime, run cmake with `-DSHOWER_BENCHMARK=ON`.
 Default is OFF.